Tesla, Inc. Race Discrimination and Harassment Lawsuit

 The California Civil Rights Department ((CRD), formerly Department of Fair Employment and Housing), the state agency responsible for enforcing laws against discrimination in the workplace, filed a lawsuit on February 9, 2022 against Tesla alleging racial harassment, racial discrimination and retaliation (Case Number 22CV006830).
 The CRD is hoping to seek relief for all aggrieved employees who have worked at Tesla in California.
 Through its lawsuit, the CRD aims to hold Tesla accountable for ongoing race discrimination and harassment throughout California, including the Fremont factory.
 The CRD is seeking relief for all Black and African American employees who worked for Tesla anywhere in the state, which is a broader group of workers than the one involved in this case.
 The U.S. Equal Employment Opportunity Commission (EEOC) has also recently filed a federal lawsuit with similar claims.

-If you identify as Black and/or African American, have been employed at Tesla’s Fremont factory between November 2016 and May 2024, and are interested in pursuing claims, please CLICK HERE.
+If you identify as Black and/or African American, have been employed at Tesla’s Fremont factory between November 2016 and the present, and are interested in pursuing claims, please CLICK HERE.
 You can step forward to help fight race discrimination and harassment at Tesla and seek compensation for race harassment.

 Vaughn v.
 Tesla, Inc., RG17882082 (Alam.
 Co.
 Super.
 Ct.)

-The attorneys leading this case are Bryan Schwartz, Larry Organ, Matt Helland, David M. deRubertis, Jane Beasley Mackie, Marqui Hood, Cimone Nunley, and Ricardo Perez.
+The attorneys that would lead your individual case are Bryan Schwartz, Larry Organ, Matt Helland, David M. deRubertis, Jane Beasley Mackie, Marqui Hood, and Cimone Nunley.

 We are a team of primarily California-based attorneys who are dedicated to helping employees protect their rights in the workplace.
 As plaintiffs' employment attorneys, we have fought to prohibit discrimination, retaliation, and harassment in the workplace, obtained reasonable accommodations for disabled employees, vindicated whistleblowers' rights, and ensured that corporations pay workers all wages they are owed.
 We have successfully litigated individual and class action complaints nationwide, helping to recover tens of millions of dollars for tens of thousands of employees, and forcing corporations and government agencies to change their practices and punish wrongdoers.